Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Calibration protocol

 \subsection{Learning the flux crosstalk matrix}

-In order to learn the flux crosstalk sensitivity matrix $\boldsymbol{S}$, we apply a set of voltages $\vec{V}$, where the $i$-th element of $\vec{V}$ denotes the voltage applied to the flux line targeting qubit $i$, and measure the frequency of qubit $i$ to infer the flux $\Phi_{\mathrm{ext}, i}$ via Eq.~\ref{eq:transmon_spectrum}.
-We generate $\vec{V}$ by randomly selecting a frequency for each qubit, subject to a few constraints.
+We learn the flux crosstalk matrix $\boldsymbol{S}$ by attempting to set our qubits to a target frequency layout, measuring the qubit frequencies as a result of applied external flux, and then using the frequency error to optimize $\boldsymbol{S}$.
+More specifically, we apply a set of voltages $\vec{V}$, where the $i$-th element of $\vec{V}$ denotes the voltage applied to the flux line targeting qubit $i$, and measure the frequency of qubit $i$ to infer the flux $\Phi_{\mathrm{ext}, i}$ via Eq.~\ref{eq:transmon_spectrum}.
+Minimizing the difference between the measured flux, $\Phi_{\mathrm{ext}, i}$, and the estimated flux, which depends upon $\vec{V}$ and $\boldsymbol{S}$, optimizes $\boldsymbol{S}$.

+We generate $\vec{V}$ by randomly selecting a frequency for each qubit, $\vec{f}$, subject to a few constraints.
 First, we require that each qubit frequency falls in the range spanned by approximately $\SI{100}{MHz}-\SI{1}{GHz}$ below its maximum qubit frequency (colloquially referred to as the ``sweet spot'' due to its first-order insensitivity to flux noise), as illustrated in Fig.~\ref{fig:transmon_spectrum}.
 Second, to reduce frequency shifts due to resonant interaction between qubits, we require that neighboring qubits in the array are far detuned ($>\SI{200}{MHz}$), and the detuning between any two qubits is at least $\SI{50}{MHz}$.
 The target frequency range includes regions of the transmon spectrum close to the sweet spot, which are less sensitive to changes in flux.
 This qubit frequency placement is necessary for sufficiently detuning the qubits.
-The detuning mitigates frequency shifts as a result of resonant interaction between qubits, enabling us to accurately measure the frequencies of all qubits simultaneously.
+The detuning mitigates frequency shifts due to resonant interaction between qubits (see Appendix~\ref{appendix:device}), enabling us to accurately measure the frequencies of all qubits simultaneously.

-To minimize bias in this quasi-random selection, we randomly permute the order in which target qubit frequencies are chosen.
+To minimize bias in this quasi-random selection, we randomly permute the order in which target qubit frequencies within $\vec{f}$ are chosen.
+This random permutation ensures that, given the detuning constraints, the qubits with higher sweet-spot frequencies in the latter half of $\vec{f}$ are not regularly placed at the higher frequency end of the training region.
 Using the transmon spectrum in Eq.~\ref{eq:transmon_spectrum}, we can calculate the magnetic flux values corresponding to the target frequencies.
-An initial guess for $\vec{V}$ can be obtained from the relationship described in Eq.~\ref{eq:crosstalk_eq} by assuming $\boldsymbol{S}=\boldsymbol{I}$, or using an estimate of the matrix.
+An initial guess for $\vec{V}$ can be obtained from the relationship described in Eq.~\ref{eq:crosstalk_eq} by assuming $\boldsymbol{S}=\boldsymbol{I}$ or using an estimate of the matrix.
+All elements of $\vec{V}$ will be nonzero since each qubit is biased off of its sweet spot.